ReedCS2-S20/lb1-p3/README.md

 ---

 **Exercise 4:** I guess so.

-This is a BONUS exercise but feel free to work on it during lab, or after.

 The C program `guess.cc` picks a random number from 1 to 100, and then helps the user try to guess that number.
 Modify the program so that the user gets a limited